maxmahlke/classy/docs/getting_started.rst

 -----------

 ``classy`` revolves around reflectance spectra.
 All spectra that you add to ``classy`` are cataloged in an index file.
-This index is the used to select, filter, and find reflectance spectra in the data directory.
+This index is used to select, filter, and find reflectance spectra in the data directory.

 To get started, you can retrieve all `public asteroid spectra <public_data>`_